rticulate/import/README.md

-[Advanced Usage](articles/import.html#advanced-usage) section of the package vignette, which also describes how you can import from module scripts stored online with the help of the `pins` package, or achieve python-like imports with the help of `{}` notation for environments in the `.into` pareter.
+[Advanced Usage](articles/import.html#advanced-usage) section of the package vignette, which also describes how you can import from module scripts stored online with the help of the `pins` package, or achieve python-like imports with the help of `{}` notation for environments in the `.into` parameter.

 # See also: